dmutikainen/dmutikainen.github.io/_posts/2024-08-11-enhancing-targeting-accuracy.md

 ##### Predict On The Test Set

-To assess how well our model is predicting on new data - we use the trained model object (here called *clf*) and ask it to predict the *signup_flag* variable for the test set.
+To assess how well our model is predicting on new data - we use the trained model object (*clf*) and ask it to predict the *signup_flag* variable for the test set.

-In the code below we create one object to hold the binary 1/0 predictions, and another to hold the actual prediction probabilities for the positive class.
+In the code below we create one object to hold the binary 1/0 predictions, and another to hold the prediction probabilities for the positive class.

+Note: as of right now, the threshold for determing a positive (1) or negative (0) class is the default 50%.
+We will address this shortly.

 ```python